stevenplatt/homelab/README.md

 3. Download the `kubeconfig` file for your previously deployed Kubernetes cluster.

 [Kubeconfig installation instructions](https://docs.digitalocean.com/products/kubernetes/how-to/connect-to-cluster/)

+...

 ## Configuring an Nginx Ingress Controller

 Inatalling an ingress controller must be done to allow deployed services to be reachable from outside the kubernetes cluster (see topology image above).

-An additional command is also required to resolve an error relating to webhook timeouts when creating Kubernetes Ingress' (step 4)([source](https://stackoverflow.com/questions/61616203/nginx-ingress-controller-failed-calling-webhook)).
+An additional command is also required to resolve an error relating to webhook timeouts when creating a Kubernetes Ingress (step 4) ([source](https://stackoverflow.com/questions/61616203/nginx-ingress-controller-failed-calling-webhook)).

 1. Add the nginx Helm repository.